brillout/wildcard-api/readme.md

   if (todo.authorId !== user.id ){
     return {
       notAllowed: true,
-      reason: user '+user.authorId+' is not the author of todo item '+todoId), };
+      reason: user '+user.authorId+' is not the author of todo item '+todoId, };
   }
   /*...*/
 };
 ~~~

-In general, your endpoint functions should not deliberately throw execptions, see [Error Handling](#error-handling).
+In general, your endpoint functions should not deliberately throw execptions,
+see [Error Handling](#error-handling) for an explanation.

 See the [to-do list app example](/example/) for further permission examples.